BetterCloud/scim2/README.md

 [SCIM](http://www.simplecloud.info), or _System for Cross-domain Identity Management_, is an IETF standard that defines an extensible schema mechanism and REST API for **managing users and other identity data**.
 SCIM is used by a variety of vendors — including Okta, Slack and Microsoft.

 The BetterCloud SCIM 2.0 SDK provides a set of libraries for creating new SCIM services quickly utilizing Spring.
-The SDK is branched from the Branched from the [Ping Identity SCIM 2.0 SDK](https://github.com/pingidentity/scim2).
+The SDK is branched from the [Ping Identity SCIM 2.0 SDK](https://github.com/pingidentity/scim2).

 The SCIM 2.0 SDK consists of the following libraries: